Deep Metric Learning with Chance Constraints: Extended Empirical Study for DML

-\textbf{Effect of proxy per class and projection regularization.} We perform Bayesian search on the $\lambda$-\#$proxy$ space to see the effect of two in CUB with C2-CCP.
-We provide the results in \cref{fig:bayesian}.
-We observe that absence of $\lambda$ degrades the performance.
-Similarly, large values of $\lambda$ causes over-regularization.
-We obtain interval of $[10^{\shortminus 1}, 10^{\shortminus 5}]$ that works well for $\lambda$.
 For the number of proxies, we observe increasing the proxy per class improves performance.
-On the other hand, the increase saturates as it can also be observed from \cref{fig:pool_size}.
-As the result of Bayesian parameter search, we take $\lambda{=}2\,10^{\shortminus 4}$ and \#$proxy{=}8$ with pool size $b{=}12$ in our evaluations against other methods for CUB and Cars.
+On the other hand, the increase saturates as it can also be observed from Fig. 5.
+As the result of Bayesian parameter search, we take $\lambda{=}2\cdot10^{\shortminus 4}$ and \#$proxy{=}8$ with pool size $b{=}12$ in our evaluations against other methods for CUB and Cars.
 For SOP and In-shop, we reduce \#$proxy{=}4$ and $b{=}7$ owing to relatively less number of samples per class in the dataset.